 Cast-iron cookware is a must-have in the kitchen.
 It’s inexpensive, long-lasting, and versatile.
 If you recognize the value of cast-iron cookware, you’re probably using it a lot.
 And when you use something a lot, it can get pretty dirty.

-Cast iron is relatively easy to clean, but there are some simple guidelines to follow that will help your cast iron last longer and remain valuable.
-The first thing to remember is that the more you use your cast iron, the more you need to care for it.
+Cast iron is relatively easy to clean, but there are some simple guidelines that will help your cast iron last longer and remain valuable.
+The first thing to remember: The more you use your cast iron, the more you need to care for it.

 You should clean your cast-iron pan every time you use it.
-Before cleaning, make sure to wipe off any remaining food or oil with a paper towel.
+Before cleaning, wipe off any remaining food or oil with a paper towel.
 After rinsing, use a nonmetal brush or nonabrasive scrub pad to remove any trace of food.
-Do not clean your pan using the dishwasher, steel wool, or soap — though you can get away with sometimes using a small amount of soap.
+Do not clean your pan using the dishwasher, steel wool, or soap (though sometimes you can get away with using a small amount of soap).

 Having trouble removing food from your cast-iron pan?

 - Scrub your cast-iron pan using a combination of coarse kosher salt and water.